Best Day Hiking Backpack: 2023 10 Top Models

 The level of padding is a pretty straightforward check based on the material used and the thickness.
 Packs that use simple webbing such as the Sea to Summit Ultra-Sil Nano are much less comfortable than packs like the Osprey Stratos that have heavily padded straps.

-Often overlooked, the shape of the straps can play a role in overall comfort.
-Many cheaper packs will use straight shoulder straps, while more expensive packs such as the Deuter Lite or the Osprey Talon will use S-shaped straps that are a better anatomical fit for your torso.
+The shape of the straps can also play a role in overall comfort.
+Many cheaper day backpacks and travel daypacks use straight shoulder straps, while more expensive packs such as the Deuter Lite or the Osprey Talon will use S-shaped straps that are a better anatomical fit for your torso.

-Hip belts are intended to distribute some of the weight from your backpack onto your hips, ultimately relieving some of the pressure on your shoulders.
+Hip belts are intended to distribute some of the weight from your backpack onto your hips, relieving some of the pressure on your shoulders.
 While the majority of hiking daypacks have hip belts, their ability to relieve shoulder strain varies greatly.

 Some models such as the Deuter Speed Lite allow you to remove the hip belt, which can be useful if you intend your pack to pull double-duty for use around town as well.